 Know Your Intended Use

 The heavier the grass doesn’t always mean better, it really depends on the project.
 Heavy grasses are typically used for balconies, rooftops, and lawns that don’t have a lot of foot traffic.
+This is because more dense options tend to have a slower recovery rate and are more plush.
+For heavy traffic, you'd want something a bit more lightweight and durable.
 With that being said, if a grass feels weightless in your hands - this could be a sign that it won’t hold up to weathering.
-Anything weighing under 50 oz. isn't recommended.

 Brighter Is Not Always Better